devon-smith/Smart_Mirror/README.md

-This repository contains the code for my Smart Mirror project, built using the [MagicMirror²](https://github.com/MichMich/MagicMirror) framework.
+This repository contains the code for my Smart Mirror project, built using the [MagicMirror²](https://github.com/MichMich/MagicMirror) github repository.
 This smart mirror displays various modules such as calendar, Gmail feed, compliments, weather, pollen count, news feed, tweets, and Alexa control.

 Features